 •Leave your bike at the bike corral and enjoy the view.

-It’s easy to do a waterfall tour on the road bike too.
+It’s easy to do a waterfall tour on a road bike too.
 Waterfalls worth checking out are around every corner if you know where to look.
-Here are three that don’t require much sidetracking, if any!
+Here are a few that don’t require much sidetracking!
 Please note that all of these falls are on two lane roads that can get a good bit of traffic, especially during warm weather, so be considerate of drivers and ride with caution.

 Looking Glass Falls

-You could call Looking Glass the easiest waterfall in the county to visit, and it’s one of two waterfalls on the Parkway Loop in our road routes guide.
+You could call Looking Glass the easiest waterfall in the county to visit, and it’s one of the waterfalls on the Parkway Loop in our road routes guide.
 Located in Pisgah National Forest on U.S. 276, it’s about 5 miles from the intersection with U.S. 64 and N.C.
 280. The falls are located on the right side of the road not far past Fish Hatchery Rd.
 (FS 475); you can’t miss it.
 There is a long roadside parking lane.

 Bird Rock Falls

 Bird Rock Falls is also located on the Parkway Loop ride, behind the Living Waters Ministry property on N.C.
-215. The falls are hidden on rider right.
+215. The falls are hidden on rider’s right.
 It might be best to remove cycling shoes before making the way down the stairs.
-The falls can be heard from the road, just follow the path and respect private property.
+The falls can be heard from the road; just follow the path and respect private property.

-This waterfall is hidden just out of view on U.S. 276 in the Cedar Mountain community, just up the mountain from Brevard.
+This waterfall is hidden just out of view on U.S. 276 in the Cedar Mountain community.
 A few years ago a new viewing platform was built to help visitors access the falls safely, and there are plenty of benches where you can sit and rest tired legs.
 It’s worth noting that traffic can get heavy on U.S. 276, especially on nice weekends.
 To get there from Brevard, pedal south on U.S. 276 towards the South Carolina state line.
-About six miles from town the road turns uphill and climbs a steady grade for a solid two miles.
+About 6 miles from town the road turns uphill and climbs a steady grade for a solid two miles.
 On the right after the road levels out there will be signs for Connestee Falls and a defined area where other people will be visiting the falls.
 The ride to and from the falls should take the average rider about an hour and half.